Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

           "row": 0,
           "title": "Test BarChart",
           "color": "blue",
           "rotate_labels": 30,         -- rotate the labels by 30°
-          "bar_labels": true,     -- put the value of each bar at the top "is_time": true,        -- select the time formatter "values": { "Takeoffs": 2, "Landings": 1, "Crashes": 1 }
+          "bar_labels": true,          -- put the value of each bar at the top "is_time": true,             -- select the time formatter "orientation": "horizontal", -- set the orientation (vertical is default) "values": { "Takeoffs": 2, "Landings": 1, "Crashes": 1 }
         }
       }